 It is understood that, at this time, the only long-term remediation option under consideration is realignment of the entire north hill section of Highway 744.
 However, given the high cost of this option and as it is a low volume highway, it is unlikely that realignment will be undertaken in the near future.
-Consideration is also being given to a shorter realignment which would include both of these sites as they currently require frequent maintenance.
+Consideration is also being given to a shorter realignment which would include this Site #7.